PaddlePaddle/Paddle/doc/demo/semantic_role_labeling/semantic_role_labeling.md

 ### Neural Network Config
 `db_lstm.py` is the neural network config file to load the dictionaries and define the  data provider module and network architecture during the training procedure.

-Seven `data_layer` load instances from data provider.
-Six features are transformed into embedddings respectively, and mixed by `mixed_layer` .
+Nine `data_layer` load instances from data provider.
+Eight features are transformed into embedddings respectively, and mixed by `mixed_layer` .
 Deep bidirectional LSTM layers extract features for the softmax layer.
 The objective function is cross entropy of labels.

 ### Run Training
 The script for training is `train.sh`, user just need to execute: